Lutis Abd Al Karim: Author

-Abd Al Karim issued a book about the musician of generations Mohamed Abdel Wahab in which his talks and salon seminars were recorded, and a second edition was issued by the Egyptian General Book Organization in 2003 AD, and a book about the romantic knight, the writer Youssef El Sebaei 2004 AD, then a book about the life of the writer Ihsan Abdel Quddus and literature, and also a book about the dean of the theater, Youssef Wehbe.
-As for her book about Queen Farida, which was published in 1993 AD, it was the title of a great and deep friendship that developed between them when the Queen chose her studio and the art hall that she creates in the house of Lotus Abdel Karim.
-The Candles Hall was the first private art hall in Egypt, and it continued to present the works of senior artists after the Queen’s departure.
+Abd Al Karim has written several books about prominent cultural icons.
+Subjects of her books include the prominent musician Mohamed Abdel Wahab, the writers Youssef El Sebaei and Ihsan Abdel Quddus, and the dean of theatre, Youssef Wehbe.

+In 1993, she published a book about Queen Farida where she discussed the deep friendship that developed between them when the Queen chose her studio and the art hall that she creates in the house of Lotus Abdel Karim.
+The Candles Hall was the first private art hall in Egypt, and it continued to present the works of senior artists after the Queen's departure.

-In February 2008, she issued another book about Queen Farida entitled "Queen Farida and I - a biography that the Queen of Egypt did not write" from the "Kitab Al-Youm" series, which is issued monthly by Akhbar Al-Youm Foundation.
-She also issued a book on the same series in December 2008 entitled "Mustafa Mahmoud..
+In 2008, she wrote another book about Queen Farida entitled "Queen Farida and I - a biography that the Queen of Egypt did not write" from the "Kitab Al-Youm" series, which is issued monthly by Akhbar Al-Youm Foundation.
+She also wrote a book on the same series in December 2008 entitled "Mustafa Mahmoud..
 The Question of Existence between Religion, Science and Philosophy", and headed the editorship of "The Book of Candles", which was published by Al-Shamou' magazine, and in it the book Tawfiq Al-Hakim.
 One Hundred Years was published with submission and supervision.
-Lutis Abd Al Karim.